-- News-desks are looking for news - think about why they will want to write about your story at this point in time.
-In this instance it will be because you are holding an event for Time to Talk Day. - You can usually find contact details for your local newspaper, radio station, TV channel etc. on their website.
-You can also contact See Me to get details. - You can try to phone or email the appropriate contact but remember journalists can get hundreds of emails every day so they might not get back to you straight away and if particularly busy, they may not respond at all, but try not to take this personally. - If you need public participation to your event or activity then we would recommend speaking to the media two weeks before 6 February, with the aim for the coverage to appear before or on 6 February 2020.
+- News desks are looking for news - think about why they will want to write about your story at this point in time.
+In this instance, it will be because you are holding an event for Time to Talk Day. - You can usually find contact details for your local newspaper, radio station or TV channel on their website.
+You can also contact See Me to get details. - You can try to phone or email the appropriate contact but remember journalists can get hundreds of emails every day so they might not get back to you straight away and if particularly busy, they may not respond at all, but try not to take this personally. - If you need public participation to your event or activity, we would recommend speaking to the media two weeks before 3 February, with the aim for the coverage to appear before or on 3 February 2022.